 What seasonings are used in a Lowcountry Boil

-The seasonings used in Lowcountry Boils are typically a bit milder than the ones used in crawfish boils.
+The spices used in seafood boils are typically a bit milder than the ones used in crawfish boils.
 Old Bay is the most common, although Zatarain’s crab boil is frequently used if you want to add a bit of a Cajun flare to your boil.
-Aside from the dry seasonings, you often add a couple of lemons, some garlic bulbs, bay leaves, peppercorns and salt to the pot.
+Aside from the dry seasonings, you often add a couple of lemon wedges, some garlic bulbs, bay leaves, peppercorns and salt to the pot.
 The combination of seasonings in this recipe is flavorful, but not overly spicy.
 Of course, you can adjust the seasonings to fit your personal preferences.

 I hope you enjoy this Lowcountry Boil recipe as much as we do!
 And if you make your way to Folly Beach, drop me a line – we love Charleston and Folly Beach so much that we plan on making our vacations there a summer tradition!